 Before You Go

 Access: The site can be accessed via a number of footpaths depending upon your start point.
-The most straightforward one involves a 700-metre walk from the parking place described above to the stone circle.
-It passes through fields and woodland with gates, stiles and uneven surfaces, which can be challenging, particularly for wheelchair users or buggies.
+They pass through fields and woodland with gates, stiles and uneven surfaces, which can be challenging, particularly for wheelchair users or buggies.

 Facilities: There are no facilities on site.